kenashkov/swoole-performance-tests/README.md

 - [English documentation](http://swoole.co.uk) - some parts of the documentation are outdated.
 - [Chinese documentation](https://wiki.swoole.com/) - Google Translate does a decent job and I strongly recommend this resource.
 Besides current documentation there are also many technical details/advanced sections provided.
-- [Coroutines in Swoole](http://vesko.blogs.azonmedia.com/2019/09/19/coroutines-in-swoole/) - Introduction and examples by me in Coroutines in Swoole.
+- [Coroutines in Swoole](http://vesko.blogs.azonmedia.com/2019/09/19/coroutines-in-swoole/) - Introduction to Coroutines in Swoole.